LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 Using Events
 ^^^^^^^^^^^^

-Camp Resources allow users a hardware-agnostic way of interacting with the underlying hardware.
-For example, using a Camp Resource, users can create an event with the resource with:
+Camp resources allow users a hardware-agnostic way of interacting with the underlying hardware.
+For example, using a Camp resource, users can create an event with the resource with:

 .. code-block:: cpp